-- 1. Assessing and levying assessments. - 2.
-Approving budgets. - 3.
-Exercising control over facilities and properties. - 4.
-Controlling the use of funds generated by the District. - 5.
+- 1. To determine, order, levy, impose, collect, and enforce special assessments. - 2.
+Approve the budget for the ensuing fiscal year submitted to the Board by the District Manager. - Exercising control over facilities and properties. - Controlling the use of funds generated by the District. - 5.
 Approving the hiring and firing of key personnel. - 6.
-Exercising its financing powers to fund improvements.
+To finance, fund, plan, establish, acquire, construct or reconstruct, enlarge or extend, equip, operate, and maintain District systems, facilities, and basic infrastructure.